islandwonderer/virtual_learning_environment/README.md

 ![Overview image of the student interface](https://i.imgur.com/HVD4zt6.png)

 1. VM Control
-    * This section allow the student to:
+    * This section allows the student to:
-        * Start and Stop Their Assigned VM
+        * Start and stop their assigned VM
-        * Monitor The Starting Progress
+        * Monitor the starting progress
     * The student is notified when the connection is completed.
 2. Links
     * Once the VM is up, this section provides the student with links to access the VM.
     * Links reflect the latest VM configuration.
 3. Other Class VMs
-    * This section allows a student to visit a classmates VM.
+    * This section allows a student to visit a classmate's VM.
     * Access to other VM's is limited to the front facing web page.
     * Visits to other VM's are logged in the DB and host computer.